 Skeptics, dubious of ever being able to find a widely accepted definition of science, say that science is what scientists do.
 The element of truth in this statement is that science is not a univocal concept.
 It varies from one discipline to another, even, for instance, among the so-called hard sciences.
 But there is also sufficient commonality among them that the name "science" can be legitimately given to each analogically.
 Let us do this with the study of biological evolution against the background of cosmological evolution.
 What are these disciplines?
 What do these scientists do?
-We begin with controlled data, that is, data which any other trained professional could independently verify.
-From the observed data we use chemistry, physics and mathematics to develop a model which best explains the data.
+They begin with controlled data, that is, data which any other trained professional could independently verify.
+From the observed data use is made of biology, chemistry, physics, mathematics, etc. to develop a model which best explains the data.
 We will later on discuss what constitutes a "best explanation."
 There are many assumptions involved in this process of developing our knowledge of life's origins and history in the universe.
 One of the principal ones is to assume that it is valid to apply the scientific laws which are derived from our knowledge of what happens on the earth to the universe as a whole.
 At any rate the movement from observations to models is a continuously reciprocal process.
-We use the best model to determine what further observations must be made.
-We then perfect the model with the new observations, etc. There is a constant going back and forth from observations to the model to the observations.
-It is important to note that in the very nature of this process of reciprocity we admit that we do not possess the truth.
-The most that we can expect is that we are continually approaching the truth.
-It is with this background that I would like to discuss the topic at hand.
+The best model is used to determine what further observations must be made.
+The model is then revised with the new observations, etc. There is a constant going back and forth from observations to the model to the observations.
+It is important to note that in the very nature of this process of reciprocity there is an implicit acknowledgement that we do not possess the truth.
+The expectation is, however, is that we are continually approaching the truth.
+With this background let us approach the topic of evolution.